 However, there are some exceptions to this rule

-- The EHIC covers routine medical treatments due to a pre-existing medical condition.
+- The GHIC covers routine medical treatments due to a pre-existing medical condition.
 For example, it will cover the costs for kidney dialysis and the provision of oxygen.
 However, you will need to arrange these treatments prior to your trip.
-Your european health card will cover these treatments.
+Your European health card will cover these treatments.
 But you need to make sure you are going to a public hospital or clinic.
 You can talk to your GP or hospital for advice.

 To know more about what is covered and what is not, please see our guide here.
-NB: there are parts of the EEA as Vatican City often mistaken as being part of Italy, Monaco, and San Marino, where you will not be able to use your EHIC as public healthcare may not be available.
+NB: there are parts of the EEA as Vatican City often mistaken as being part of Italy, Monaco, and San Marino, where you will not be able to use your GHIC as public healthcare may not be available.

 S2 Route and EU Directive Route